maxwellk24/ECE445_Notebook/Ben/README.md

 We brought up these concerns with Manas in a professional manner.
 We allowed him to defend himself, and he denied using chatGPT to get his answers.

 I can excuse not being knowledgeable on this subject (RF is new to everyone on this project), but I can't excuse cheating.
 I can't allow this kind of material on my project, as it could result in consequences from the department.
-Max and I had to commit considerably more time to the project than we had planned (doing Manas's work on top of our own), which was ver frustrating.
+Max and I had to commit considerably more time to the paper than we had planned (doing Manas's work on top of our own), which was ver frustrating.
 We will bring this up with the TA if it continues to be an issue...

 # 02/26/2024